agusle/something_new_everyday/README.md

 # Something new every day 🎓
 In this repository I am sharing differents projects, internships, university classes, courses to practice and become better every day.
-This is where lifelong learners live.
+Here you will find my baby steps to become a better professional every day.
+From python notebooks to bash scripts and so on.
+- AI Undergraduate: All practices and projects related to [Artificial Intelligence Undergraduate of National University of Rosario](https://web.fceia.unr.edu.ar/es/carreras/carreras-de-pregrado/2165-tecnicatura-universitaria-en-inteligencia-artificial.html)